ppy/osu-wiki/news/2025/2025-06-13-summer-mapping-contest-2.md

 ---

 You are welcome to join our [Discord](https://discord.com/invite/CvVyEkhdQU) to receive news and updates throughout the duration of the contest.
-For further information you can check out the [forum post](https://osu.ppy.sh/community/forums/topics/2091339) and the [contest listing]().
+There's also the [forum post](https://osu.ppy.sh/community/forums/topics/2091339) with all the info.

+When you're done, visit the [contest page](LINK) to submit your map!

 —Stompy_